How to join ACS 5-year estimates to custom trade area polygons

 gdf_intersect["weight"] = gdf_intersect["inter_area_sqm"] / gdf_intersect["bg_area_sqm"]

-# Clamp weights to [0, 1] to handle floating-point precision artifacts
+# Clamp weights to [0, 1] to absorb floating-point precision artifacts

 gdf_intersect["weight"] = gdf_intersect["weight"].clip(0, 1)